stathisrava/Room-Manager/README.md

 ## Technologies
-Flutter
+-Flutter
-Dart
+-Dart
-Shared Preferences —> local data storage
+-Shared Preferences —> local data storage
-Excel —> spreadsheet export
+-Excel —> spreadsheet export
-Share Plus —> sharing exported files
+-Share Plus —> sharing exported files
-Path Provider —> temporary file storage
+-Path Provider —> temporary file storage

 ## Installation
   # 1. Connect an Android phone
   -Connect your Android phone to your computer using a USB cable.
   -On your phone, enable **Developer Options**.
   -Enable **USB debugging**.
   -If prompted on your phone, allow USB debugging for your computer.
   -Open the project in **Android Studio**.

   # 2. Check Flutter installation
   Open the terminal in Android Studio and run: